Ahchay/Defenderoids.ngp/readme.txt

 Shoot asteroids to split them up into smaller and smaller parts until they are destroyed completely.

-Idea: City builder...
+City builder...
 Mine the asteroids for City Parts!
 Three different coloured asteroids (my bitmap is Red/White/Blue, so Iron/Rock/Glass or something?)
 Collect $foo of each for one city.
 Lemmanoids will collect the parts as they are dropped and schlep them to the city site.